-Students receive instruction across multimedia channels such as print, audio, video and web.
-They learn to target and create communications for both news and marketing.
-Most important, they learn to plan strategically and implement the most effective communications for diverse audiences.
+Students receive instruction across multimedia platforms such as print, audio, video and web.
+They are taught how to target and create communications for both news and marketing.
+Most important, they learn how to plan strategically and implement the most effective communications for diverse audiences.

 Many courses in LSC have a strong professional focus, combining classroom instruction with projects that have real-world clients from industry and non-profit.
 Our faculty and instructors work with clients from a variety of industries and the policy world and bring those experiences into the classroom.
 These collaborations and projects prepare LSC students for careers in a wide variety of fields, including healthcare, digital marketing, education, media, agriculture, information technology, consumer goods, life sciences and consulting.
 LSC students also pursue graduate and professional school after graduation in the health, biological, social and physical sciences.

 Students can also participate in an honors in major program in LSC.